-Almost 2 weeks ago I strained a calf muscles pretty bad.
-I heard a “pop” while jumping and was unable to walk for a couple of days.
+Almost 2 weeks ago I strained a calf muscle pretty bad.
+I heard a “pop” while jumping and I couldn’t even WALK for a couple of days.
+OUCH!!
 Last week was nothing but RICE, but this week I have been able to workout by rehabbing in the pool and lifting weights.
 Swimming is a good change of pace, leaves me feeling happy and strong, and is always a great workout.
 You can get a great cardio and strength workout in minimal time when you hit the water!

 Mental benefits of swimming:

 Recreational swimming leaves you with a positive feeling after exercise.
 Fun decreases stress.
 Swimming elicits a natural, positive response to being in the water.
 Swimming with others in a public pool fosters community spirit and offers an opportunity to meet new friends.
 Spending leisure time at the pool or the beach with friends and family increases shared memories and, subsequently, better mental health through social interaction and intimacy.

 Here is your Water Workout:

 5 minute warm up.
 Use easy paced and varied strokes.